Llantilio Crossenny

 Llantilio Crossenny (Llandeilo Gresynni) is a small village and much larger former community, abolished in 2022, now in the community of Whitecastle, in Monmouthshire, south east Wales, in the United Kingdom.
 Part of the old community is now part of Skenfrith community.
-It is situated between the two towns of Abergavenny and Monmouth on the B4233 road.
+It is situated between the towns of Abergavenny and Monmouth, on the B4233.
 The community included Penrhos, and Llanvihangel-Ystern-Llewern.

 History

 In January 2015 metal detectorists unearthed axe and spear heads, thought to be around 3,000 years old, in a field near the village.
 The items are thought to date back to Ewart Park phase of the late Bronze Age, about 1000-800 BC.
 The Principal Curator of Prehistory at Amgueddfa Cymru – National Museum Wales, Adam Gwilt, said: "Many whole and still usable bronze objects were carefully buried in the ground at this particular time and archaeologists now think that these may have been gifts to the gods and ancestors, buried during ritual ceremonies.
 It is curious that this place in the landscape was chosen for the burial of two hoards of the same date and very close to each other."

 The site of the village, or at least the locality, is associated with a battle between a Dark Ages King of the Welsh Kingdom of Gwent, Ynyr, and the incoming Saxons.
 The village is also associated with the incoming Normans in Wales who built many castles in this border area of the Welsh Marches and with Dafydd Gam, a local warrior and Welsh ally of King Henry V.

 A Free Grammar School was founded in the village, on 10 August 1654, by James Powell, Gentleman of Cymmerau.
 In 1924 a history of the grammar school was published by local historian Sir Joseph Bradney.